GallVp/pytest2nf-test/README.md

 ```
 The built executable is placed at `./build/install/pytest2nf-test/bin/pytest2nf-test` directory.
 It can also be moved to a directory which on PATH.
 It is preferable to move the executable to a directory which is on PATH or add the `./build/install/pytest2nf-test/bin` directory to PATH.

-After building you can either add the `./build/install/pytest2nf-test/bin/` to your `PATH` or use the full path to the executable.
 Another alternative is to create an alias in your shell configuration file.

 ```bash